vetsuisse-unibe/NGS-course-docs/unixExs.md

 ## Exercises
-In this Practical we will login into the Bioinformatics server and do all the exercises on the server.
+In this Practical we will login into the Bioinformatics server (binfmserv01.unibe.ch) and do all the exercises on the server.

-Check this Login info word document for login information
+Check this Login info word document for login information.

 ### Mac OS X users
 Locate your Terminal.app and type the following ssh command *ssh login@binfmserv01.unibe.ch*